WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/devenv.md

 The tools are used to convert the JavaScript we are going to write into a format that browsers can run.
 This is called transpiling or the build step.

 You can [download a Nodejs installer](https://nodejs.org/en/download/) directly from the main Node.js website, installers are available for Windows and Mac, and binaries available for Linux.

-An alternative installation, if you use a package manager, nodejs is available for most package managers.

-On Mac, [Homebrew](https://brew.sh/) is a popular package manager, if you use Homebrew install using: `brew install nodejs`

-On Windows, [Chocolatey](https://chocolatey.org/packages) is a popular package manager, if you use Chocolatey install using: `choco install nodejs`

-If you use Linux, you should confirm NPM is also installed.
-In some systems it is bundled separately and you may need to explicitly install it.
-For example, on Ubuntu, or Debian systems you can install using: `apt install nodejs npm`
+See Node.js site for additional installation methods.

-However you install Nodejs, the important part is being able to use them in your terminal.
+The important part after installing is being able to use them in your terminal.
 Open a terminal command-line and be able to run `node -v` and `npm -v` to confirm they are installed.

 ## WordPress Development Site